dell/csm-docs/content/docs/csidriver/installation/test/unity.md

 description: Tests to validate Unity XT CSI Driver installation
 ---

-## Test deploying a simple Pod and Pvc with Unity XT storage
+## Test deploying a simple Pod and PVC with Unity XT storage
 In the repository, a simple test manifest exists that creates three different PersistentVolumeClaims using default NFS and iSCSI and FC storage classes and automatically mounts them to the pod.

 **Steps**